Zero-to-Heroes/manastorm/README.md

 * Then install the dependencies with `npm install`
 * You can then run manastorm using `grunt serve`.
 It will by default load the replay from the replay.xml file at the root
     * If you want to load a game from [Zero to Heroes](http://www.zerotoheroes.com), the easiest way is to open the developer tools, monitor the Network activity and look for a request with a guid name, like 5b4711c3-e8be-4a1e-abb8-10aaadddb061.
 This is the XML of the game being loaded, so just copy-paste the contents into your local file.

+Other stuff:

+* To compile the LESS files into CSS, just run `grunt less` from the root.
+This will create the /scripts/out/manastorm.css file